joshbegley/nyt-latest/README.md

 https://nytimes.com/slideshow/2020/11/18/realestate/living-in-sunnyside-queens.html?searchResultPosition=4

 **A Trump Memoir Would Sell.
 Will Publishers Buy It?**\
-`Some publishing executives worry their authors and staff might rebel, but they say their bigger concern would be ensuring that the book is accurate.`\
+`Some publishing executives worry their authors and staff might rebel, but they say their bigger concern would be ensuring the book’s accuracy.`\
 https://nytimes.com/2020/11/18/books/trump-memoir-publishers.html?searchResultPosition=5

 **Many G.O.P.
 Governors Avoid Stating Plainly That Biden Won**\